Pradumnasaraf/open-source-with-pradumna/docs/how-to/cloning-repo.md

 ---
 sidebar_position: 8
-title: Clone a Repository
+title: Cloning a Repository
+description: A step-by-step guide to clone a repository in GitHub.
+tags: ["GitHub", "Clone", "Repository"]
+keywords: ["GitHub", "Clone", "Repository"]
+slug: "/how-to/cloning-repo"
 ---

-# Cloning a repo

 In order to contribute to a repo, you have to first set it up on your local system.
 This process of creating a local copy of the repo is known as cloning a repository.